 Andrew continues to develop his photographic skills with the beautiful Pacific Northwest as the backdrop for family and nature photography.
 BIR has added sports photography to this endeavor, as well as brought him back to the sport of rowing, which he enjoyed while his brother was a lightweight rower at the University of Michigan.

-Laura Bottger – Safety Committee Co-Chair
+Laura Bottger – Safety Officer

 Laura grew up in a small coastal town in Massachusetts.
 Laura received her B.A. from Amherst College in English.
 After spending several months in Eastern Europe to witness the aftermath of the Berlin Wall falling and the revolutions in Czechoslovakia and Romania, Laura decided to go to law school.
 She got her J.D. from Northeastern University.
 On a whim, she took a co-op job in Anchorage, Alaska and ended up moving there after graduation.